 Semira’s Story: Giving Up, then Giving Back

 Sometimes it takes just one person to help change a community.
 Semira is a volunteer who was driven to change the stigma attached to HIV infection and speaks from the heart as she helps others overcome the fear of being tested and getting the help they need.
-Join us this International Women's Day in celebrating women's achievement and empowerment as exemplified by Semira's courage, strength and efforts to give back.
+Join us in celebrating women's achievement and empowerment as exemplified by Semira's courage, strength and efforts to give back.

 Semira Kidane is an inspiration to her village in Ethiopia.